What is the Pupil Premium?

 If this is not happening, we try to identify a reason why and put measures in place to help that child overcome the barrier that is preventing them from achieving and making progress.
 There can be many reasons for this, and at Catforth we find that the main barriers include;

 lack of confidence; pupils can often lack confidence and self-belief and this can lead to them feeling afraid to 'have a go', especially with their work, in case they make a mistake.
 At Catforth, we recognise that success outside the classroom can help to build confidence and self-esteem inside the classroom.
 We try to offer a range of extra-curricular activities to appeal to all pupils, both at lunchtimes and after school to give those pupils a chance to shine in something they are good at.
 Pupils are given the opportunity to represent school in events such as sports competitions and community events.

 becoming disengaged; pupils may not attend extra-curricular activities or events or struggle to take part in educational visits.
 This can lead to friendship issues and social isolation.
 PPG is used to ensure that no child misses out on extra-curricular activities due to restrictions on family finances.

-attitude to learning; pupils may struggle to learn independently because of a lack of confidence or because they have difficulty concentrating or are easily distracted.
-Small group work or 1:1 support from a Learning Mentor can enable us to address an individual child's issues and overcome this particular barrier.
+attitude to learning; pupils may struggle to learn independently because of a lack of confidence, poor self-esteem or because they have difficulty concentrating or are easily distracted for whatever reason.
+Small group work or 1:1 support from an adult in class can help a child to access the quality first teaching on offer every day in their classroom.
+In addition, 1:1 or small group sessions with a Learning Mentor can enable us to address an individual child's issues and overcome this particular barrier.